stemschmidt/haptic_moto/README.md

-# Development environment in Docker Container for Nordic nrf-sdk
+# Sample application to evaluate the drv2650 driver in Zephyr OS

 Pre-Requisites:
 - git installed